publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1484.md

  __Study of Commodity Classification Systems__

     [Pub.
-L. 93–618, title VI, § 608(b)][/us/pl/93/618/s608/b], Jan.
+L. 93–618, title VI][/us/pl/93/618/tVI], § 608(b), Jan.
 3, 1975, [88 Stat.
 2074][/us/stat/88/2074], mandated a joint study by the Secretary of Commerce and the United States International Trade Commission with a view toward development of an enumeration of articles resulting in comparability of import, production, and export data, with the submission of a report to both Houses of Congress and to the President no later than Aug.
 1, 1975.

  __Investigation by United States International Trade Commission; Formulation of International Commodity Code__

     [Pub.
-L. 93–618, title VI, § 608(c)][/us/pl/93/618/s608/c], Jan.
+L. 93–618, title VI][/us/pl/93/618/tVI], § 608(c), Jan.
 3, 1975, [88 Stat.
 2074][/us/stat/88/2074], authorized an investigation by the United States International Trade Commission to provide the basis for the formulation of an international commodity code (with a report to be submitted to both Houses of Congress and to the President no later than June 1, 1975) and to provide the basis for full and immediate participation by the Trade Commission in the United States contribution to technical work of the Harmonized Systems Committee to assure recognition of the needs of the business community in the development of a harmonized code.

  __Cooperation of Governmental Agencies With Secretary of Commerce and United States International Trade Commission in Studies and Investigations__

 [Pub.
-L. 93–618, title VI, § 608(d)][/us/pl/93/618/s608/d], Jan.
+L. 93–618, title VI][/us/pl/93/618/tVI], § 608(d), Jan.
 3, 1975, [88 Stat.
 2074][/us/stat/88/2074], provided that:

 > “The President is requested to direct the appropriate agencies to cooperate fully with the Secretary of Commerce and the United States International Trade Commission in carrying out their responsibilities under subsections (a) \[amending this section\], (b), and (c) \[see notes set out above\].”